paulmelis/dutch-skies/README.md

   3. Alignment of the Mixed Reality world with the physical world is imprecise.
 The HoloLens 2 does not have location sensors, although Wifi-based location tracking might be of some use.
-The manual specification of the current location (using a QR code specifying lat/lon/altitude) can be pretty accurate, and any small deviations from the ground truth there will not lead to much misalignment.
+The manual specification of the current location (using a QR code specifying lat/lon/altitude) can be pretty accurate, and any small deviations from the ground truth in position will not lead to much misalignment.

      But setting the *orientation* of the virtual world with any precision is a bit tricky, and any rotation away from true North will be quite noticeable, as the virtual planes will be either behind or in front of their real planes.
+Hence, the option to do orientation (and height) trimming through the UI.

 * **How about including terrain height in the map?**

-  For the case of The Netherlands this doesn't have much value.
+  For the case of The Netherlands this doesn't have much value ;-).
 The highest "mountain" in The Netherlands is 321m high (the Vaalserberg).
 The lowest point is around 6.74m *below* sea level.
 The default map is around 315km wide, shown at 1.5m physical size in the MR world.
 That translates to 210m of height